Abdulrahman-owayj/robot-arm-control-interface/README.md

 # robot-arm-control-interface
-**Here you will find all files needed to make a robot arm control interface, including html, php and css.**
+**Here you will find all files needed to make a robot arm control interface, including html, php and scss code.**

 **The interface**